My Story

 Referred to Bone Marrow Transplant Specialist

 I was referred to a bone marrow transplant specialist at Froedtert for further evaluation, and informed that I would likely need a bone marrow transplant.
+My doctor is Dr. Jean Palmer.

 Diagnosis

-After nearly 50 more tests, and a second bone marrow biopsy in which the doctor was able to aspirate a quantity of bone marrow, and subsequent consultations with six other specialists in the field, a working diagnosis was formed.
+After nearly 50 more tests, and a second bone marrow biopsy in which the doctor was able to aspirate a quantity of bone marrow, and subsequent consultations with six other specialists in the field, I was diagnosed with Aplastic Anemia on October 13, 2009.

 See Understanding Aplastic Anemia